-- upholstered articles (i.e. beds, sofas, armchairs etc) must have fire resistant filling material; - upholstered articles must have passed a match resistance test or, if of certain kinds (such as cotton or silk) be used with a fire resistant interliner; - the combination of the cover fabric and the filling material must have passed a cigarette resistance test.
+- upholstered articles (i.e. beds, sofas, armchairs etc) must have fire resistant filling material which meets the specified ignition requirements; - upholstered articles must have passed a match resistance test or, if of certain kinds (such as cotton or silk) be used with a fire resistant interliner; - the combination of the cover fabric and the filling material must have passed a cigarette resistance test.